Turkey 101: Because nobody knows much about Turkey... - Meat N' Bone

 Turkey is one of the few original American foods that our ancestors used to eat.
 So we are talking tradition.

-However, the turkeys they ate were nowhere close to the turkeys we eat today.
-Turkeys back then were wild animals, a bit tough to chew... now they are raised to have big breasts and be juicy and tender... and there are many different ways to raise a Turkey.
+However, the turkeys our ancestors ate were nowhere close to the turkeys we eat today.
+Turkeys back then were wild animals and a bit tough to chew.
+Now our turkeys are raised to have big breasts and to be juicy and tender.

-That is NOT a bad thing, you now have a lot of options and we will help you figure out what you should be looking for.
+This is not a bad thing.
+You now have a lot of options and we will help you figure out what you should be looking for.

-Outside of thanksgiving you will NOT find Fresh Turkey.
-That us unless you live close to a farm that raises turkeys.
+Outside of thanksgiving, you will not find fresh turkey.
+That is unless you live close to a farm that raises turkeys.

-If you are buying FROZEN turkey just make sure you allocate enough time to thaw it out.
+If you are buying frozen turkey, make sure you allocate enough time to thaw it out.

-That said, at Meat N' Bone we prefer fresh Turkey.
-If you are going to eat Turkey once or twice a year... its best to go for fresh.
-But if you cannot... whatever works.
+That said, at Meat N' Bone we prefer fresh turkey.
+If you are going to eat turkey once or twice a year, it's best to go for fresh.
+But if you cannot, do whatever works.

-One of our suppliers loves the phrase "you can't cheat price", and he is right.
-When it comes to most meats, you pay for what you get.
+One of our suppliers loves the phrase "you can't cheat price," and he is right.
+When it comes to most meat, you pay for what you get.

 Pricing is determined by quality, supply, demand and logistics.
-The more tender, love, care you give to the bird... the more expensive it is.
+The more tender, love andcare you give to the bird, the more expensive it is.

 Next up, you will find "All Natural" turkeys.
 The USDA defines natural turkeys as having been raised with no animal by-product feed, no administered growth promotants, and no use of antibiotics except for parasite control.